antenore/dotfiles/README.md

         cd ~/dotfiles

-- Symlink the .file into place with stow.
+- Symlink the .file into place with stow (if the dotfiles folder is in the home directory).

         stow --ignore ".xsession" X colors conky init \
                                   scripts spectrwm    \